lazaronixon/authentication-zero/README.md

 ## Generated code

 - [has_secure_password](https://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password): Adds methods to set and authenticate against a bcrypt password.
+- [authenticate_by](https://edgeapi.rubyonrails.org/classes/ActiveRecord/SecurePassword/ClassMethods.html#method-i-authenticate_by): Given a set of attributes, finds a record using the non-password attributes, and then authenticates that record using the password attributes.
+- [generates_token_for](https://edgeapi.rubyonrails.org/classes/ActiveRecord/TokenFor/ClassMethods.html#method-i-generates_token_for): Defines the behavior of tokens generated for a specific purpose.
 - [signed cookies](https://api.rubyonrails.org/classes/ActionDispatch/Cookies.html): Returns a jar that'll automatically generate a signed representation of cookie value and verify it when reading from the cookie again.
 - [httponly cookies](https://api.rubyonrails.org/classes/ActionDispatch/Cookies.html): A cookie with the httponly attribute is inaccessible to the JavaScript, this precaution helps mitigate cross-site scripting (XSS) attacks.
 - [signed_id](https://api.rubyonrails.org/classes/ActiveRecord/SignedId.html): Returns a signed id that is tamper proof, so it's safe to send in an email or otherwise share with the outside world.